 ⏲️ Storing

 Leftovers can be stored within a covered container and kept refrigerated for 3-4 days.
-Whole puddings can be stored within the pudding bowl but do allow the bowl- if it’s made from stoneware, Pyrex, or ceramic - to come up to room temperature before reheating as the sudden change in temperature from chilled to hot water could cause the bowl to crack.
+Whole puddings can be stored within the pudding bowl but do allow the bowl- if it’s made from stoneware, Pyrex, or ceramic - to come up to room temperature before reheating as the sudden change in temperature from chilled to hot could cause the bowl to crack.

 Spotted dick can be frozen for 3-4 months.
 Thaw to room temperature before reheating.